LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 -   **`lang = response['Languages'][0]`**:
     -   Extracts the first (most confident) language from the list of detected languages.
 -   **`language_map = {}`**:
     -   A dictionary that maps language codes to language names.
-If the detected language is in the map, it prints the corresponding language name (e.g., `'en'` -> `'English'`).
-Otherwise, it defaults to printing the language code.
+It prints the corresponding language name (e.g., `'en'` -> `'English'`).
 -   **`confidence = round(lang['Score'] * 100, 2)`**:
     -   Extracts the confidence score, convert it to a percentage, and rounds it to two decimal places.